 Dyane Adam was appointed President of the Planning Board for a French-language university in September 2016 by ministerial decree.
 The Board’s final report to the Ontario government led to the passage of the Université de l’Ontario français Act in December 2017.
-Subsequently responsible for overseeing the act’s implementation, she has served as President of the Board of Governance Board since its creation.
+Subsequently responsible for overseeing the act’s implementation, she has served as President of the Board of Governance Board since its creation until the summer of 2022.
 She previously held the position of Canada’s Official Languages Commissioner, from 1999 to 2006.

 The author of several professional and scientific papers, Dyane Adam has taken part in numerous conferences across Canada and around the globe, appeared before courts and parliamentary committees, produced extensive research and given many speeches to educate authorities and the general public about linguistic duality issues and make upholding Canada’s two official languages a national priority.
 Her actions touch on many issues affecting Canadians’ daily lives, including education, health, immigration, language of work, community development, justice, culture, research and emerging technologies.